upload-interop / interface

 Upload-Interop defines these interfaces:

-- UploadStruct represents an individual upload.
+- UploadStruct represents the

-- UploadStructFactory affords creating one or more UploadStruct instances.
+$_FILESvalues for a single uploaded file. - UploadStructFactory affords creating one or more UploadStruct instances.

-- UploadThrowable marks an Exception as upload-related.
+- UploadThrowable extends Throwable to mark an Exception as upload-related.

 UploadStruct

-The UploadStruct interface represents the $_FILES
+The UploadStruct interface represents the $_FILES values for a single

 -

-string $tmp_name { get; }
+public string $tmp_name { get; }

 - Corresponds to the